-The Central Committee consists of seven members that serve four-year terms and are elected at-large in the primary of gubernatorial election years.
-All members are registered Democrats and reside in Wicomico County.
-The next primary election to elect members is in 2018.
-Additional members may be appointed for gender balance.
+The Central Committee consists of eight members, four males and four females, elected at-large in the primary of gubernatorial election years.
+The winners of the election are the four males and four females receiving the highest number of votes.
+Term of office is four years.
+All members must be registered Democrats and reside in Wicomico County.
+The next primary election is in June 26, 2018.

 The Central Committee represents ALL Democrats in the county, so if you have questions or suggestions, or would like to volunteer, please do not hesitate to contact a member.